 Introduction

-It is now widely accepted that animal’s foraging strategy (i.e. resource exploitation) depends not only on amount/distribution of available food resources (Morrison et al. 1990; Herborn et al. 2014) and animal motivation (in the sense of marginal value theorem (Charnov 1976) and/or body condition (Bautista et al. 2001) but also predation pressure (Lima and Bednekoff 1999).
+It is now widely accepted that animal’s foraging strategy (i.e. resource exploitation) depends not only on the amount and distribution of available food resources (Morrison et al. 1990; Herborn et al. 2014), animal motivation (in the sense of marginal value theorem (Charnov 1976) and body condition (Bautista et al. 2001) but also predation pressure (Lima and Bednekoff 1999).
 The intensity of a prey vigilance increases with the level of risk predation (proportion/probability of predator presence), affecting prey foraging efficiency.
-As the risk allocation hypothesis imposes that prey allocates the time to foraging inversely proportionately to the predation pressure (Lima and Bednekoff 1999; Verdolin 2006).
+As the risk allocation hypothesis imposes that prey allocates time for foraging inversely proportionately to predation pressure (Lima and Bednekoff 1999; Verdolin 2006).
 In the light of such a time trade-off, a fixed foraging strategy is expected to evolve, an adaptive behavioural norm in a given food-resources – predation landscape (Krebs 1980).
 However, numerous studies have demonstrated a high inter-individual variation in the foraging strategy e.g. (Patrick et al. 2014; Camprasse et al. 2017; Moldoff and Westneat 2017).

-Recently, animals personality (or temperament) and/or plasticity have been pointed out as an important source of the inter-individual variation in performance of any strategy, including foraging decisions (Nussey et al. 2007; Bell et al. 2009; Dingemanse et al. 2009; Herborn et al. 2014; Alonzo 2015; Toscano et al. 2016).
-Increasing evidence suggests that individuals do differ in their average level of behaviour displayed across a range of contexts (personality; Carere and Maestripieri 2013) and in their responsiveness to environmental variation (plasticity, Nussey et al. 2007; Dingemanse et al. 2009).
-Within a species/population individuals usually represent a full continuum of given behaviour display, with two polar opposite phenotypes (eg. very bold vs very shy individuals) and various intermediate forms in between.
+Recently, animal behavioral syndromesand plasticity have been pointed out as an important source of the inter-individual variation in behavior (Nussey et al. 2007; Bell et al. 2009; Dingemanse et al. 2009; Herborn et al. 2014; Alonzo 2015; Toscano et al. 2016).
+Increasing evidence suggests that individuals do differ in their average level of behaviour displayed across a range of contexts (behavioral syndromes; Carere and Maestripieri 2013) and in their responsiveness to environmental variation (plasticity, Nussey et al. 2007; Dingemanse et al. 2009).
+Within a species/population individuals usually represent a full continuum of a given behaviour display, with two polar opposite phenotypes (e.g. very bold vs very shy individuals) and various intermediate forms in between.
 Importantly, fitness advantages of the contrasting behavioural phenotypes differ in various context, sometimes dramatically.
 For example, boldness may favour individual in inter-individual competition but it may be also disadvantageous in conditions of high predation pressure (Dall et al. 2004; Réale et al. 2007; Smith and Blumstein 2008; Quinn et al. 2012).

 How behavioural variability is maintained in the population if selection favours a single optimal response remains an open question.
-The question is particularly intriguing in the context of the risk allocation hypothesis (Lima and Bednekoff 1999) where, in given conditions of food resources availability and predation risk, a fixed behaviour is likely to be of the highest fitness.
+This is particularly intriguing in the context of the risk allocation hypothesis (Lima and Bednekoff 1999) where, in given conditions of food resources availability and predation risk, a fixed behaviour is expected to provide the highest fitness across all possible scenarios.
 This apparent paradox can be solved by examining fitness consequences of various behavioural performance during foraging in a gradient of risk predation.
-Here, we investigated fitness consequences (expressed by foraging efficiency) of behavioural performance in three personality-related areas: exploration (number of feeders used during the foraging visit), risk-avoidance (latency to approach the feeder to forage), and arousal (amount of movement during the foraging visit) in the context of varying level of perceived predation risk, in a wild ranging hummingbirds, long-billed hermits (LBH, Phaethornis longirostris).
+Here, we investigated the fitness consequences (expressed by foraging efficiency) of behavioural performance in three syndrome-related behavioral traits: exploration (number of feeders used during the foraging visit), risk-avoidance (latency to approach the feeder to forage), and arousal (amount of movement during the foraging visit) in the context of varying level of perceived predation risk, in wild ranging long-billed hermit hummingbirds(LBH, Phaethornis longirostris).